ha-rcacheC0/ecommerce-shop-frontend/ShippingInfo.md

 FREE pick up in ND - Please allow at least 24 hours to have your order ready.
 We deliver Mon. - Fri.
 (call for pick up instructions / instructions upon checkout)

+## Retail is Units // Wholesale is case

 Automatic \$359 shipping anywhere

 Add $350 retail to cart shipping goes to $300 - terminal